natron2000/LLM_10K_MADS/README.md

 ├── LICENSE
 └── README.md

+## RAG Model Instructions
+*To run through the main code there is a little bit of setup to do:* <br />

+**1. Ollama Setup** <br />
+First, download Ollama from their site.
+Next you will need to “pull” the models’ files.
+In our code we use all-minilm for embedding and llama3.2 for the large language model.
+Be sure your device 1- has the appropriate amount of space available to save the model and 2- has the appropriate amount of memory to run the model.
+You can pull the models from your command prompt by running ollama pull [model name].
+There is no need to “serve” the models yet, our python code takes care of that. <br />

+**2. cap_1_meta.py** <br />
+Next you will want to install the libraries listed in the requirements file.
+For the first code file, cap_1_meta, we used a .env file to hold API key but you can hardcode it if you don’t feel like taking that extra step.
+You will need the API key to interact with the SEC files.
+Feel free to adjust the year ranges or even pull your own choice of companies.
+Those options can be tweaked within the python file itself.
+This file gathers all the necessary information to prepare for downloading the actual 10Ks.

+**3. cap_2_down.py** <br />
+The second file to run is cap_2_down.
+We again used a .env to setup the API key.
+This file gets the filings from the SEC and could take some time to run.

+**4. cap_3_store.py** <br />
+Cap_3_store builds out our vector database.
+It will handle launching Ollama, chunking the documents, embedding the chunks, and storing them with ChromaDB.
+If you decided to go with a different embedding model, be sure to adjust it within the main function. <br />

+**5. cap_4_chat.py** <br />
+Cap_4_chat is what launches our program.
+If you are using different models, be sure to adjust them.
+If you changed any file or directory names in the previous files, be sure to update them here as well.
+A window should pop up after running this file where you can ask the RAG questions

 ## Evaluation Instructions
 **Instructions for Evaluation:** <br/>

 To replicate graphs all that is needed to run is model_comparisons.ipynb, since all model scores are stored in the score_dicts folder.
-The three other notebooks produce the files in the score_dicts folder.<br/>
+The three other notebooks create the vector stores, files in the response_dicts folder, and produce the files in the score_dicts folder whcih are used in the model comparisons.<br/>

 **For full replication follow these steps:** <br/>

 *Must run contents of Main_Code folder first*

-1. Run through create_alt_vector_stores.ipynb to create the alternate chroma db vector store
+1. Run through create_alt_vector_stores.ipynb to create the alternate chroma db vector store *(This file will take a long time to run)* <br/>
-      a.
-Ensure filings_path in cell 2 is set to the path of the files produced by cap_2_down.py
+              *Ensure file path in cell 2 is set to the path of the files produced by cap_2_down.py* <br />
-2. Run through generate_responses_dict.ipynb to create the response dictionaries to use for scoring
+2. Run through generate_responses_dict.ipynb to create the response dictionaries to use for scoring <br />
-      a.
-Ensure file paths in cell 2 are set to the correct location of vector stores
+              *Ensure file paths in cell 2 are set to the correct location of vector stores* <br />
-3. Run through generate_score_dict.ipynb to score the responses and produce files in score_dicts
+3. Run through generate_score_dict.ipynb to score the responses and produce files in score_dicts <br />
-4. Run through model_comparisons.ipynb to generate visuals of comparisons used in report
+4. Run through model_comparisons.ipynb to generate visuals of comparisons used in report<br />